 Mycoplasma, is a kind of microorganisms between bacteria and virus in taxonomy and is the smallest and simplest prokaryote found so far.
 Mycoplasma lacks cytoderm, and the only organelles visible in cells are ribosomes, making it resistant to antibiotics such as penicillin.
 Mycoplasma contamination of cell cultures is a widespread phenomenon in laboratories, ranging from 5 to 35% in published reports.
 It has severe impacts on cell proliferation and culture health, leading to wrong research results or unqualified biotechnology products.
 Therefore, mycoplasma detection is important for laboratory research, medical research, drug production, etc.

-We identify mycoplasma based on MicroSEQ®, which combines the latest DNA sequencing technology and powerful analysis software, then obtains the identification result of mycoplasma by automatic sequencing of 16S rRNA gene, and finally obtains the identification result of mycoplasma by automatic sequencing of 16S rRNA gene.
+We identify mycoplasma based on MicroSEQ®, which combines the latest DNA sequencing technology and powerful analysis software, then obtains the identification result of mycoplasma by automatic sequencing of 16S rRNA gene.
 If required, real-time PCR can be used to quantitate mycoplasma.
 We are dedicated to delivering high-quality information about whether cell banks, raw materials, bulk and final drug products are polluted by mycoplasma.
 Mycoplasma detection is also used in medical research of mycoplasma infections.
 We can detect about 30 different mycoplasma species, such as M. fermentans, M. hyorhinis, M. pirum, M. hominis, M. argininii, M. pneumoniae, Acholeplasma laidlawii, etc.

 |Mycoplasma Detection||Determination on whether any mycoplasma is present in your sample|